kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

    ```

 5. Try out caching without response validation by using the `/cache/{value}` endpoint of the `httpbin` app.
    1. Send a request to the `/cache/{value}` endpoint.
-The `{value}` variable determines the number of seconds you want to cache the response for.
+The `{value}` variable specifies the number of seconds that you want to cache the response for.
 In this example, the response is cached for 30 seconds.
 In your CLI output, verify that you get back the `cache-control` response header with a `max-age=30` value.
       ```shell
       curl -vik "$(glooctl proxy url)/httpbin/cache/30"
       ```

       Example output:
-      ```
+      {{< highlight yaml "hl_lines=11-12" >}}
       < HTTP/1.1 200 OK
       HTTP/1.1 200 OK
       < date: Wed, 14 Dec 2022 19:32:13 GMT